 Share IDE Settings

-CLion lets you share your settings between different instances of the product, or among your team members.
+CLion lets you share your IDE settings between different instances of the product, or among your team members.
 This helps you recreate a comfy working environment if you are working from different computers and spare the annoyance of things looking or behaving differently from what you are used to, or enforce the same standards throughout your team.

 The settings you can sync include: IDE themes, keymaps, color schemes, system settings, UI settings, menus and toolbars settings, project view settings, editor settings, code completion settings, parameter name hints, live templates, code styles, and the list of enabled and disabled plugins.